 Do not list more than three characters.
 Write a brief description of each character.
 Use adjectives to describe the characters.
 Do not tell the story in this step.
 Characters listed below must be mentioned in the summary.

-Name:

-Short Description:

-Name:

-Short Description:

-Name:

-Short Description:
+Include the name of the main characters and a short character description.

+FICTION CHECKLIST
-STEP 5: SETTING

-There are 2 parts to a book's setting.
+STEP 5: SETTING There are 2 parts to a book's setting.
 You must include both!

 Time - When did the story happen?
 Be specific.

 Place - Where did the story take place?
-If the story takes place in more than one location, choose only the more important place.
-STEP 6: CONFLICT What is the main conflict?
+If the story takes place in more than one location, choose only the more important place

+STEP 6: CONFLICT - What is the main conflict?
 Choose only one problem.

-STEP 7: SOLUTION/RESOLUTION How is the problem solved?
+STEP .7: SOLUTION/RESOLUTION - How is the problem solved?